 Rear door toward the roof line

-Set the swing-door end facing the eave your crew works, making walk-in loading and ground-throw use the same clear path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw work along the same efficient, clean path.

 Surface protection